Have you ever noticed your houseplant wilting even though the soil is still wet? Root rot could be the reason.

 4. Choose the Right Potting Mix

 Plants need a balance of moisture retention and drainage.
-If the soil stays wet for too long, rot becomes almost inevitable.
+If the soil stays wet for too long, the risk of root rot increases.

 For most houseplants, loose, airy, high-quality mixes work best.
 They allow enough water to soak in while still letting air reach the roots.